Foreign Buyers of Properties in South Florida

 in South Florida as a non-U.S. Citizen/Foreign National

 - Question: Do you have experience working with Foreign Buyers?
 Answer: Yes, I’ve worked as a Real Estate Agent in South Florida for 12 Years and have extensive experience representing Foreign Buyers who have purchased properties in South Florida.
 Within the U.S., the State of Florida has the highest number of Foreign Buyers who purchase properties–many of whom purchase properties in Southeast Florida.

 - Question: Which languages do you speak?
-Answer: I speak English, however, if you require assistance in a different Language, I work with other Real Estate professionals who are available to assist you, who speak Greek, Spanish, French, Italian, Portuguese, Russian, and other languages.
+Answer: I speak English, however, if you require assistance in a different Language, I work with other Real Estate professionals and Translators who are available to assist you, who speak Greek, Spanish, French, Italian, Portuguese, Russian, and other languages.

 - Question: Are Mortgages/Financing available for Foreign Buyers?
 Answer: Many Foreign Buyers of South Florida properties pay Cash for their purchases instead of obtaining Financing, but yes, Mortgages are available for Foreign Buyers (known as Foreign National Loans) and I can refer you to Banks and Loan Officers who can assist you with the Application and approval process.